Chris-Bortel/Reading-Notes/class01.md

 The webpage can be made interactive by the way that the browser model in written.
 ### C
 #### Writing a script for a webpage
-JS is a seperate file that manipulates the scr code from HTML and the styling from CSS.
+JS is a seperate file that manipulates the source code from HTML and the styling from CSS.
     - The Src code (HTML) is not ammended, but in the DOM it is rendered by JS differently.

 #### How to use objects and methods